PrivSec-dev/privsec.dev/content/posts/linux/Desktop-Linux-Hardening.md

 ### Notes on Secure Boot

-After setting up Secure Boot, it is crucial that you password-protect your UEFI settings (sometimes called 'supervisor' or 'administrator' password), otherwise an adversary can simply disable Secure Boot.
+After setting up Secure Boot, it is crucial that you password-protect your UEFI settings (sometimes called 'supervisor' or 'administrator' password)&nbsp;--- otherwise an adversary can simply disable Secure Boot.

-These recommendations can make you a little more resistant to evil maid attacks, but they do not constitute a proper verified boot process as found on [Android](https://source.android.com/security/verifiedboot), [ChromeOS](https://support.google.com/chromebook/answer/3438631), or [Windows](https://docs.microsoft.com/en-us/windows/security/information-protection/secure-the-windows-10-boot-process).
+These recommendations can make you a little more resistant to evil maid attacks, but they [do not constitute a proper verified boot process](https://madaidans-insecurities.github.io/guides/linux-hardening.html#verified-boot) as found on [Android](https://source.android.com/security/verifiedboot), [ChromeOS](https://support.google.com/chromebook/answer/3438631), or [Windows](https://docs.microsoft.com/en-us/windows/security/information-protection/secure-the-windows-10-boot-process).